 Students may appeal to the University Judiciary Board if they feel they were unfairly accused of dishonesty.
-The University Judiciary Board makes the final decision on the issue of whether or not the student was dishonest, but it cannot change the penalty when the student is found to be dishonest.
+The University Judiciary Board makes the final decision on whether the student was dishonest, but it cannot change the penalty when the student is found dishonest.